Toddler 1 (2-3 years old)

 Open Swim Time we want to give you and your child the possibility to have fun while improving water skills in a safe environment all year round.

-Toddler 1 (2-3 years old)
+Swim lessons for Toddler 1 (2-3 years old)

 The Toddler 1 level focuses on comfort, acclimation and safety for toddlers.
 In this level, students are introduced to bobs, glides, and back floating.
 Swimmers also learn safe behaviors like attempting to self save.